smartsheet-platform/smartsheet-javascript-sdk/README.md

 The documentation for the APIs can be [found here](http://www.smartsheet.com/developers/api-documentation).
 If you need to know what the format of the request needs to be check here!

-## Usage

-All APIs are exposed inside the root module that is created using the following:

-    var client = require('smartsheet');
-    var smartsheet = client.create({accessToken:'ACCESSTOKEN'});
-    eg..
-    smartsheet.sheets //contains methods to create, get, update and delete sheets.

-The smartsheet variable now contains access to all the APIs [found here](http://www.smartsheet.com/developers/api-documentation).

 ## Unit Tests

 Inside the /test folder there are unit tests that can be run.
 These are helpful if you would like to expand/change and